linagora/tmail-flutter/README.md

 ### **Any chance to support JMAP extension for calendar, contacts?**

-No we do not plan to support such extensions, that are currently not standardized as RFCs, nor implemented on the Team Mail backend.
+No we do not plan to support such extensions, that are currently not standardized as RFCs, nor implemented on the Twake Mail backend.

-### **Do you have a web application for Team Mail?**
+### **Do you have a web application for Twake Mail?**

 <details>
   <summary>Read more...</summary>